pattern

 the political propaganda, especially in the form of art, literature, or media, used to promote a particular ideology, cause, or political agenda

-Ex: The art exhibition showcased a collection agitprop pieces , illustrating the power of visual mediums in conveying political messages .
+Ex: The art exhibition showcased a collection of agitprop pieces , illustrating the power of visual mediums in conveying political messages .

 daily words